 Home School Community Liaison coordinators organise a variety of classes and courses for parents during the school year.
-They take place in the parents room or in the school library.
-Courses that have run in Marymount include: Keep Fit, Back to Basics Maths, FETAC 3 Maths, Flower Arranging, Crafts, FETAC 3 and 4 Computers, The Incredible Years Parenting Programme.
+They take place in the parents’ room or in the school library.
+Courses that have run in Marymount include: Keep Fit, Back to Basics Maths, QQI 3 Maths, Flower Arranging, Crafts, QQI3 and 4 Computers, Read To Succeed and The highly recommended Incredible Years Parenting Programme.
 Suggestions for classes are always welcome!

 Involving Parents in School

 The Home School Community Liaison teacher works to help parents support their children at school.
 Parents are always very welcome in the school and participate in various activities.
 Activities have included: Story Time events, Bulb Planting, Family Craft Classes, Baking for Fun, Science For Fun, Maths for fun.
 Parents also give the school great support by volunteering to help during our school dance show, sports day, and other busy times of the year!
 Parents are encouraged to join the Parents Council and take an active part in the life of the school.